Theometrus/genetic-rectangles/README.md

 To give some context to what is being shown on the screen:

 * Blue rectangles represent the population
+* The red rectangle is the best player/champion of the previous *generation*.
+They are placed into the next generation without mutations so that progress doesn't get lost
 * The green rectangle is the goal which the players must reach
 * Black rectangles are walls which kill players on touch
 * Yellow rectangles are enemies which also kill players on touch